Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Background: Normalized Iterative Hard Thresholding

-\paragraph{Step Size Determination.} When setting the step size parameter, the condition $\beta_{2s}\leq\mu^{-1}$, which ensures convergence, poses the challenge that, to date, there is no efficient strategy to determine the exact values of RICs ${\beta_s}$ and $\alpha_s$ for an arbitrary measurement matrix in a computationally efficient manner.
-However, these constants can be bounded efficiently, and it can however be shown that randomly constructed measurement matrices can satisfy the RIP with high probability~\cite{candes2008rip, chartrand2008rip}.
-We now briefly review strategies for setting the step size.
+When setting the step size parameter, the condition $\beta_{2s}\leq\mu^{-1}$, which ensures convergence, poses a challenge.
+To date, there is no efficient strategy to determine the exact values of the {RIC}s ${\beta_s}$ and $\alpha_s$ for an arbitrary measurement matrix in a computationally efficient manner.
+However, these constants can be bounded efficiently, and it can be shown that randomly constructed measurement matrices can satisfy the {RIP} with high probability~\cite{candes2008rip, chartrand2008rip}.